 In accordance with the study protocol, blinded investigators should adjust the anti-diabetic medication to achieve optimal glycaemic control on a patient-individual basis in accordance with the therapy recommendations.
 This applied from the start of study and later at any time during the entire duration of the study.
 The administration of other SGLT-2 inhibitors was not permitted during the blinded phase; this is due to the design of the DECLARE-TIMI 58 study.
 Because of the blinding, it would have been possible for the patients in the intervention arm to receive another SGLT-2 inhibitor in addition to dapagliflozin if the exclusion for other SGLT-2 inhibitors (e.g. empagliflozin) had not existed.
 On the other hand, the use of GLP-1-RA (e.g. liraglutide) was permitted throughout the course of the study if the treating investigators considered it to be indicated.
-According to this, concomitant therapy with GLP-1-RA was newly initiated in approx. 9% of patients in the intervention arm and 11% in the control arm.

-After the start of study, approx. 49% of the patients in the intervention arm and approx. 54% of the patients in the comparator arm received insulin therapy.
-Considering the proportion of patients who started insulin therapy during the study in relation to those patients who did not receive insulin therapy at the start of study, the following is observed: at 22.6% in the comparator arm compared with 12.1% in the intervention arm, almost twice as many insulin-dependent patients in the control group started a new insulin therapy in the course of the study compared with the dapagliflozin group.
+After the start of study, approx. 9 % of the patients in the intervention arm and approx. 17 % of the patients in the comparator arm received insulin therapy.
+Considering the proportion of patients who started insulin therapy during the study in relation to those patients who did not receive insulin therapy at the start of study, the following is observed: at 28 % in the comparator arm compared with 15 % in the intervention arm, almost twice as many insulin-dependent patients in the control group started a new insulin therapy in the course of the study compared with the dapagliflozin group.

-In terms of therapy optimisation (e.g. by starting an additional anti-diabetic therapy for at least three months during the study) this occurred in a significantly higher proportion of patients in the comparator arm compared with the intervention arm (50% vs 35%, respectively).
+In terms of therapy optimisation (e.g. by starting an additional anti-diabetic therapy for at least three months during the study) this occurred in a significantly higher proportion of patients in the comparator arm compared with the intervention arm (52.6 % vs 35.2 %, respectively).

 With regard to the mean change in the HbA1c value during the course of the DECLARE-TIMI 58 Study, an average reduction in the HbA1c value from 8.3% at the start of study to 7.9% and 8.1% after 4 years in the intervention arm and comparator arm, respectively, was achieved despite the progressive course of the disease.
 Thus, at least the HbA1c values are approximately in the target ranges.
-According to the guidelines12, these are to be expected in elderly patients with long-term diabetes, in patients with severe comorbidities and a history of severe hypoglycaemia, or in patients with advanced cardiovascular disease.
-According to a recent guideline12 of the European Society of Cardiology (ESC) and the European Association for the Study of Diabetes (EASD), target HbA1c levels in these patients are in the range < 8% or \leq 9%.
-Nevertheless, for a part of the patients, especially those for whom the ESC/EASD guideline recommends a target HbA1c value of < 7.0%, no sufficient reduction in HbA1c values was achieved.
+According to the guidelines10, these are to be expected in elderly patients with long-term diabetes, in patients with severe comorbidities and a history of severe hypoglycaemia, or in patients with advanced cardiovascular disease.
+According to a recent guideline10 of the European Society of Cardiology (ESC) and the European Association for the Study of Diabetes (EASD), target HbA1c levels in these patients are in the range < 8% or \leq 9%.
+Nevertheless, for a part of the patients, especially those for whom the ESC/EASD guideline10 recommends a target HbA1c value of < 7.0%, no sufficient reduction in HbA1c values was achieved.

-In view of the adjustments made in anti-diabetic therapy in the course of the DECLARE-TIMI 58 Study through the additional administration of (further) hypoglycaemic agents to ensure optimal glycaemic control for each individual patient, it can be assumed that the patients were predominantly treated according to the recommendations of the applicable guidelines or regional clinical practice.
+In view of the adjustments made in anti-diabetic therapy in the course of the DECLARE-TIMI 58 Study through the additional administration of (further) hypoglycaemic agents to ensure optimal glycaemic control for each individual patient, it can be assumed overall that the patients were predominantly treated according to the recommendations of the applicable guidelines or regional clinical practice.
 Against this background and because the study investigated endpoints for cardiovascular safety in the treatment of type 2 diabetes mellitus patients, the DECLARE-TIMI 58 Study is used for the early benefit assessment.